datamade/pdf-textextract/README.md

 ## This repository

 This repository contains the Makefile and Python scripts and a Dockerfile for building an image, as well as a github action to publish to [Github's contianer registry](https://github.com/datamade/pdf-textextract/pkgs/container/pdf-textextract).

+## Funding
+The open sourcing of this work was funded by Project Recognize.
+Funding for Project Recognize is provided by an R01 grant from the National Institute on Alcohol Abuse and Alcoholism within the National Institutes of Health(NIH) under grant number [R01AA029076](https://reporter.nih.gov/search/fQ3qCVpYLkyVX-Y18Ku7eA/project-details/10700962).
+You can find out more at [ProjectRecognize.org](https://www.projectrecognize.org).